quocnsh/SearchLLM/readme.md

-# SearchLLM: Detecting LLM Generated Text by Measuring the Similarity with Regeneration of the Candidate Source via Search Engine
+# SearchLLM: SearchLLM: Detecting LLM Paraphrased Text by Measuring the Similarity with Regeneration of the Candidate Source via Search Engine

 ## Requirements